-The LGPS is a funded defined benefit pension scheme, with the assets held in separate Trustee-administered funds.
-The total contribution made for the year ended 31 August 2022 was £829k (2021 - £791k), of which employer's contributions totalled £640k (2021 - £612k) and employees' contributions totalled £189k (2021 - £179k).
-The agreed contribution rates for future years are 14 - 18 per cent for employers and 5.5 - 12 per cent for employees.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate Trusteeadministered funds.
+The total contribution made for the year ended 31 August 2023 was $\pounds$ 967k (2022 - $\pounds$ 829k), of which employer's contributions totalled $\pounds$ 746k (2022 - $\pounds$ 640k) and employees' contributions totalled $\pounds$ 221k (2022 - $\pounds$ 189k).
+The agreed contribution rates for future years are 14 - 18 per cent for employers and 5.5 - 12.5 per cent for employees.

-Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an academy trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.